Tall Cotton Fable

 by Reginald C. Holmes

-During the time of slavery in America, African American parents had to be creative in order to motivate and instill self-confidence in their children.
-Often, ignorant and themselves uneducated, these parents often could not cite the names of kings or queens nor great hunters or great statesmen of Africa to inspire their young.
+During the time of slavery in America, African-American parents had to be creative in order to motivate and instill self-confidence in their children.
+Often uneducated, these parents could not recite the names of kings or queens nor great hunters or great statesmen of Africa to inspire their young.
 So, they conveyed stories that made sense to them.
 One such story is the fable of the Tall Cotton.
 As the legend goes . . .